 One of the important questions that many people have in their minds what is the acceptable TDS level in the water.
 To help you out, we are listing two tables that discuss the palatability quotient and acceptable TDS level.

 TDS Level in parts per million(ppm)

 Is low TDS water harmful to Human Body?

 TDS present in water is not a measure of any single contaminant and so is generally not regulated as a health issue by many government agencies.
 A high TDS level, however, can affect the taste and odour of water.
 The Environmental Protection Agency in the US has set the maximum recommended level of 500 milligrams per litre (mg/L).

-The table mentioned below provides a permissible range of TDS in drinking water and reasons for why the TDS level mentioned in water is not acceptable for drinking:
+The table mentioned below provides a permissible range of TDS in drinking water and reasons why the TDS level mentioned in water is not acceptable for drinking: